INNOVATION THROUGH AUTOMATION

 • Can discover appropriate pick patterns for bin parts that were placed randomly

-• Able to deal with a variety of part weights, shapes and sizes
+• Able to deal with a variety of part weights, shapes, materials and sizes

-There are a number of benefits for companies that choose to work with robotic random picking technologies.
+There are many benefits for companies that choose to transition to robotic random picking automation.
 Among those benefits are:

-• Incredibly versatile and adaptable with regard to part shape, size and material
+• Incredibly versatile and adaptable regarding part shape, size and material

-• Visual scanning reduces the chance of missed picks and can determine the part orientation
+• Vision scanning reduces the chance of missed picks and can determine the part orientation

 • The longevity of the robotic random bin picking system can be achieved through preventative maintenance and regular inspection